shinobi5/skeletor/README.md

 ## Skeletor [WIP]

-Front-end boilerplate using [parcel](https://parceljs.org/) for bundling, generating a local development server and [hot module replacement](https://parceljs.org/hmr.html).
+Front-end boilerplate with a focus on the web platofrm.

 An optional web component [generator](https://github.com/shinobi5/skeletor/blob/master/scripts/create-component.js) produces a minimal [boilerplate](https://github.com/shinobi5/skeletor/blob/master/scripts/templates/component.js) (with [lighterhtml](https://github.com/WebReflection/lighterhtml) for template rendering) and a corresponding test file.

 A [service worker](https://github.com/shinobi5/skeletor/blob/master/src/service-worker.js) and [webmanifest](https://github.com/shinobi5/skeletor/blob/master/src/site.webmanifest) are included for [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps) features.

-For [SPA's](https://en.wikipedia.org/wiki/Single-page_application), lightweight tools like [router-component](https://github.com/mkay581/router-component) and [beedle](https://github.com/andybelldesign/beedle) can be included for client-side routing and state management.

 ### Overview

-The intention of this boilerplate is to remove as many abstraction layers as possible from the process of building client-side websites and applications.
-To be as close to the lower level web API as possible while still providing minimal requirements for building static websites, PWA's and SPA's.
+The intention of this boilerplate is to to be as close to the lower level web API while still providing minimal requirements for building static websites, PWA's and SPA's.

 [parcel](https://parceljs.org/) is included because it provides some nice development features (a development server and hot module replacement).
 It also provides configuration free bundling.